krab7191/react-cli/README.md

 - functionHooks: Default false.
 Whether or not to generate hook code in your functional component

 - nest: Default false.
-If true the component will be generated as a child of an existing component
+If true the component will be generated as a child of a newly created parent component (must specify both component names)